 - Chat History: Team chat apps that allow you to view the entire chat history make it easy to log meeting minutes, document requests or changes to a file, and generally review who contributed what to the conversation.
 That way, if anyone from the discussion needs clarity, it's just a click away.
 And, if any team members couldn't make it to the chat, all they'll need to do is review the chat history to get up to speed.

-- Group Calling: For those times when speaking, and seeing your chat participants live (and not just viewing their desktops or documents) is important, look for a group chat app that integrates with your favorite video chat app.
-That way, you can all hop on a call directly from the group chat.
+- Group Calling: For those times when speaking, and seeing your chat participants live (and not just viewing their desktops or documents) is important, look for a group chat app that integrates with your favorite video chat or videoconferencing app.
+That way, you can all hop on a call or webinar directly from the group chat.

 - Meeting Scheduler: For project managers or anyone who needs to schedule meetings, having access to a meeting scheduler app can make planning chats, calls, and in-person meetings easier.
 With the power to see all of your team's calendars in one location, whether you're in a live chat or not, makes it easy to plan follow-up discussions.

-Team chat apps allow you to connect with those you work with – whether they're in your own building or halfway around the world.
-And with the power to use built-in features, like document collaboration, and add in your go-to apps, like group calling services, they can become even more useful.
+Team chat apps allow you to connect with those you work with – whether they're in your own building or doing remote work halfway around the world.
+And with the power to use built-in features, like document collaboration and instant messaging, and add in your go-to apps, like group calling services, they can become even more useful.
 Just be sure to choose your group chat app wisely – and go with one from a company with a proven history and commitment to the future.
 After all, you probably don't want to introduce your team to a new chat app every year, so make sure that the one you choose is one that's here to stay.